Aki Aleong: Music

 Aleong co-wrote and produced the nonsense doo-wop record Shombalor by Sheriff and the Ravels for Vee-Jay records in 1958.

 He has a listing in the Top Pop Singles 1955–2008 by Joel Whitburn, with "Trade Winds, Trade Winds" appearing in November 1961.
 The song peaked at No. 101 in Billboard on the "Bubbling Under the Hot 100" charts, and it remained on the chart for four weeks.
 According to an interview with Aleong on YouTube ("Part 1 of Twyman Creative Insider Interview with Aki Aleong") the song was Number 1 in Los Angeles in 1961.
 While that is not exactly accurate, "Trade Winds, Trade Winds" did reach Number 10 on KDAY and Number 11 on KRLA, two L.A.
 Top 40 stations.

-In 1963 Aki was the featured vocalist on the mostly instrumental Vee-Jay album "Come Surf With Me" by Aki Aleong and The Nobles.
+In 1963, Aki was the featured vocalist on the mostly instrumental Vee-Jay album "Come Surf With Me" by Aki Aleong and The Nobles.
 Over the years this has become a popular record collector's album.

-Aleong held several music industry positions during the 1960s and ‘70s.
+Aleong held several music industry positions during the 1960s and '70s.
 He was a sales and promotion manager for Capitol Records; an assistant vice president of promotion for Polydor Records; an assistant vice president of sales for Liberty Records; and the president of Pan World Records.
-Aleong worked with acts like The 5th Dimension, The Ojays, and Bobby Womack, and produced albums for Roy Ayers and Norman Connors.
+Aleong worked with acts like The 5th Dimension, The O'Jays, and Bobby Womack, and produced albums for Roy Ayers and Norman Connors.

 Aleong left the music industry in 1983 to focus on acting full time.